 Keep reading to learn exactly HOW to use your TENS machine for sciatica!

-Are There Any Side Effects When Using a TENS Machine for Sciatica?
+Are There Any Side Effects When Using TENS Machines for Sciatica?

 Generally speaking, TENS Machines are very safe and come without the risk profile of many other treatments or medications.